Skip to content

 By default, xml2db tries to reduce storage footprint in the database by storing only once every subtree from the original XML document, if it is already present in the database.
 This deduplication process takes into account the whole subtree starting from a given element, and not only the direct children of an element.

-Hash are stored in the database, with a unique constraint (as a column with binary type named xml2db_record_hash).
+Hashes are stored in the database, with a unique constraint (as a column with binary type named xml2db_record_hash).
 The primary key of all databases is an auto-incremented integer column, always named pk_table_name, table_name being the name of the table.

-In some cases, especially when only few duplicates are expected, it may be more efficient to allow duplicated nodes in order to avoid extra tables to store relationships.
+In some cases, especially when only a few duplicates are expected, it may be more efficient to allow duplicated nodes in order to avoid extra tables to store relationships.
 This can be configured for each table of the data model.

 Modeling relationships